First Time in Phuket – Phuket FAQs

 Before you go and on arrival

 Thai Baht Banknotes: 1,000, 500,100, 50, 20.Coins: 10, 5 2, 1 and the useless 50 ‘satang’ (0.5 baht) and 25 ‘satang’ (0.25 baht).
 Major credit cards are accepted in many stores and restaurants but not in taxis, bazaars, massages, beer bars and other local businesses.
+The best place to exchange your currency is actually in those little booths by the street, easy to find.
+Click here to learn where to find the best currency exchange rates in Phuket.

 220Volts – 50/60 Hz

-Most common is the ‘Two round pins‘, sometimes with the ground (Europlug CEE 7/16) and occasionally the old ‘Two flat parallel blades‘ similar to the US (NEMA 115 or JIS C 8303).
+The most common is the ‘Two round pins‘, sometimes with the ground (Europlug CEE 7/16) and occasionally the old ‘Two flat parallel blades‘ similar to the US (NEMA 115 or JIS C 8303).
 Most modern plugs accept both.
 Adapters are easy to find at the many convenience stores.

-5. Phuket Airport
+6. Phuket International Airport

 Phuket airport is a large and modern complex, accommodating the millions of visitors Phuket receives each year (in normal times, obviously).
 A full page is dedicated to the renovated, enlarged and improved Phuket International Airport: what to expect on arrival, how to get to your hotel, money changes, etc. It’s not that stressful if you know what to expect.

-ATM in Phuket
+7. ATM in Phuket

 ATMs are everywhere and usually work safely.
 In the Bangla area of Patong, make sure no one watches over your shoulder but isn’t it just common sense?